POST /workflow/runs/¶

 Base URL¶

-All requests made to the POST /workflow/runs endpoint should be directed to the following base URL:
+Direct all requests to the POST /workflow/runs/ endpoint should be directed to the following base URL:

 https://{tenant-id}.amperity.com/api/workflow/runs